-Note: The uplink port groups used to connect the edge VM overlay interfaces are configured as trunk because the VLAN tagging is done by the N-VDS where the uplink profile defines the VLAN for the edge overlay.
+Note: The uplink port groups used to connect the Edge VM overlay interfaces are configured as trunk because the N-VDS does the VLAN tagging.
+The uplink profile defines the VLAN for the Edge overlay.

-The Edge node design for the VI WLD is very similar to the Mgmt WLD.
-If the Edge automation is used to deploy the edge cluster for a VI WLD, the same network configuration can be achieved.
-The following diagram shows the edge connectivity where the VxRail cluster was added to the VI WLD using a dedicated NSX-T vDS with two uplinks.
+The Edge Node design for the VI WLD is similar to the Mgmt WLD.
+If the Edge automation is used to deploy the Edge cluster for a VI WLD, the same network configuration can be achieved.
+The following figure shows the Edge connectivity where the VxRail cluster was added to the VI WLD using a dedicated NSX-T vDS with two uplinks:

-VCF on VxRail has a shared edge and compute cluster design.
-This means that the Edge node VMs TEP and uplink interfaces connect to the Host VDS for external connectivity and the same hosts can be used for user VMs that use the same host overlay.
+VCF on VxRail has a shared Edge and compute cluster design.
+Thus, the Edge Node VMs TEP and uplink interfaces connect to the Host VDS for external connectivity.
+The same hosts can be used for user VMs that use the same host overlay.